cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 Service accounts are not requested by a service account consumer itself, because a dogu should not care about this form of orchestration.
 This is instead the job of a client like `cesapp` or `k8s-dogu-operator` during the installation of the service account consumer.
 The `ExposedCommand` for this is `service-account-create`.

-Similarly, the deletion of service accounts is handled by a client like `cesapp` or `k8s-dogu-operator` during the uninstallation of a dogus to delete its requested service accounts.
+Similarly, the deletion of service accounts is handled by a client like `cesapp` or `k8s-dogu-operator` during the uninstallation of a dogu to delete its requested service accounts.
 The `ExposedCommand` for this is `service-account-remove`.

-In order for a dogu to act as a service-account producer, it must provide two executables in its `dogu.json`:
+In order for a dogu to act as a service account producer, it must provide two executables in its `dogu.json`:

 ```json
 {